itsTeckel/vu/README.md

 [2020-12-24 00:24:24+00:00] [info] Checking for updates...
 [2020-12-24 00:24:26+00:00] [info] Update check complete.
 No new updates available.
 ```

+### crashing regularly

+Please check your mods.
+Try running the server without any mods.
+Mods might be trying to write/read memory or do operations at certain moments during the game (loading) which can make the game server crash.

 ### Not starting up